Trump became president because of racism. The next Trump could too.

 There are signs that perhaps a Biden presidency can be the beginning.
 His administration will set up a task force to study COVID-19 racial disparities, a recognition that people of color are sicker, not as an aberration but as a feature of our society.
 But before we can heal, there must be some consensus about what we’re healing from.
 Even well-intentioned people have found it difficult to accept that there is a sickness that goes much deeper than Trump.
 After all, 70 million people cast a ballot supporting him.

 It will be good to have a president who listens to science, won’t defend armed white people who kill protesters, and will not see the presidency as an opportunity to enrich himself and his family members.
 But, at least for this Black woman, after 400 years of devaluing our lives, it is not enough.
 Biden must be committed to fighting racial injustice, and a first step would be to have the racial impact be factored into all his policies.
-While the GOP has offered nothing but grievance politics and managed to convince their base that they would rather be miserable so long as their neighbor is more miserable, Biden’s presidency can show that what’s good for Black people—health care, housing, ending the pandemic, fighting climate change—is good for us all.
+While the GOP has offered nothing but grievance politics and managed to convince its base that the party would rather be miserable so long as its neighbor is more miserable, Biden’s presidency can show that what’s good for Black people—health care, housing, ending the pandemic, fighting climate change—is good for us all.